Workers’ Compensation Lawyers Atlanta, GA

 What Injuries Have You Suffered On The Job In Atlanta?

 Understanding the type of injuries you’ve suffered at work is essential in securing the compensation you deserve.
-If you suffered an injury while in the course of your employment, your pain and suffering can be calculated and may have a compensable workers’ compensation claim under Georgia workers’ compensation law (§ 34-9-1(4)).
+If you suffered an injury while in the course of your employment, you may have a compensable workers’ compensation claim under Georgia workers’ compensation law (§ 34-9-1(4)).
 According to the Georgia Court of Appeals, the term “injury” means a condition which is causally connected to the working conditions of a person’s job.

 Musculoskeletal injuries